 Hashtagify – using insight from Twitter and Instagram.
 Offers a real-time view of hashtag strength, popularity and longevity.
 Additionally finding related hashtags, key influencers for that hashtag identifying exposure and activity.

 Followerwonk – Taking Twitter analytics that one step further.
 Compare activity with other accounts, create reports, and learn about your audiences.
 Discover followers and influencers on Twitter related to your target audience.

 4. Visual Content Creation

 If you haven’t heard by now, you need visuals when producing engaging social media posts.
-Apply a polished and branded look to otherwise bland looking images with these tools.
+Apply a polished and branded look to otherwise bland-looking images with these tools.

 Animoto – video content is still the strongest contender on social platforms.
 This is a simple way to create professional videos, having zero technical know-how.
 As well as bringing your stills to life in a video.

-Vennage - showcase your research, findings or bring facts and figures to life, by displaying them in an infographic.
+Vennage - showcase your research, and findings or bring facts and figures to life, by displaying them in an infographic.
 Your audience gets to digest information visually and you have another piece of content in your toolkit.

-Adobe Spark – a content creation suite to make personalised graphics and videos as well as custom web pages all under one roof.
+Adobe Express – a content creation suite to make personalised graphics and videos as well as custom web pages all under one roof.
 This is also available as an app for those preferring to create content via their mobile.

 Canva – allows you to access over a million stock images.
-Alternatively upload your own image and apply enhancements, filters and branding with ease to be on your way to rival professionals.
+Alternatively, upload your own image and apply enhancements, filters and branding with ease to be on your way to rival professionals.

 Unfold- A popular app that offers template collections, whereby users can incorporate their pictures, and apply their design with ease to create a portfolio in minutes.
 Often used for Instagram Stories for stand out creative content.